- SEO 101

-If you would like to take your business to a whole new level, you are probably wondering what steps let you reach your goal.
-You likely use various marketing tactics to promote your business and reach the outcome you had in mind.
+If you would like to take your business to a whole new level, you probably wonder what steps let you reach your goal.
+You likely use various marketing tactics to promote your business and achieve the outcome you had in mind.
 With most marketing strategies, you have to keep paying for your targeted traffic if you don’t want to lose your stream of prospective buyers.

 If you stop your marketing plan, you lose all your traffic.
 Search engine optimization is much different.
 SEO takes a while to give you results, but you keep enjoying the rewards long after ending the campaign.
 This beginner’s guide to SEO shows you everything you need to get started.

 Most people have heard of search engine optimization, but not everyone knows what it is or how it works.
 SEO is the process of getting your content to rank on the No. 1 page of Google and the other top search engines.
 You plan your approach and consider what keywords you would like to rank, and you then create content that relates to the keywords you are targeting.

 Some people lose hope and give up if they don’t get results from the start, and they lose out on many positive results along the way.
 Stay committed to the plan to get the profit boost for which you have been hoping.

 Some people jump into SEO without fully understanding how Google and other search engines work, and this mistake makes it much harder to rank.
 To get the most from your effort, learn how search engines decide what content to put on the first page for the best results.

 Google does not have enough employees to look through all websites and decide which ones are the most relevant, so it uses search spiders to index content.
 It can take several weeks for new websites to get the attention of Google spiders.
 Google then looks at several factors to decide what rank to give your website.